-←1.5''→ ACKNOWLEDGEMENTS ∼"1"→
+1.5''→ ACKNOWLEDGEMENTS i ←1''→

-ABSTRACT iii
+ABSTRACT i 11

-TABLE OF CONTENTS .vii
+TABLE OF CONTENTSv 'ii

 LIST OF FIGURES ix

-LIST OF ABBREVIATIONS .xii
+LIST OF ABBREVIATIONSx ii

-CHAPTER 1: INTRODUCTION 1
+CHAPTER 1: INTRODUCTION .
+1

-Renal Anatomy & Physiology 1
+Renal Anatomy & Physiology .
+1

-Diabetes Mellitus .11

-Estrogen Receptors .17

-Hypothesis .23
+Diabetes Mellitus1 .
+1

+Estrogen Receptors1 .
+7

+Hypothesis2 23

-CHAPTER 2: METHODS .25
+CHAPTER 2: METHODS2 25

-Animals .25
+Animals2 25

-Mouse Colonies .25
+Mouse Colonies2 25

-Induction of Type 1 Diabetes .26
+Induction of Type 1 Diabetes2 26

-Separation of Membrane and Cytosolic Fractions .27
+Separation of Membrane and Cytosolic Fractions 27

-Western Blotting & Immunofluorescence .28
+Western Blotting & Immunofluorescence2 28

-Glomerular Filtration Rate .31
+Glomerular Filtration Rate 31

-Urine and Plasma Assays .
-33
+Urine and Plasma Assays 33

-Statistical Analyses .35
+Statistical Analyses 35

-CHAPTER 3: RESULTS .36
+CHAPTER 3: RESULTS 36

-.36
+Tissue Distribution of Estrogen Receptors 36

-Estrogen Receptor Protein levels in Various Tissues .
-41
+Estrogen Receptor Protein levels in Various Tissues 1 1

-Estrogen Receptor Localization in the Kidney .
-45
+Estrogen Receptor Localization in the Kidney 15

-Subcellular Localization of Estrogen Receptors in the Kidney 49
+Subcellular Localization of Estrogen Receptors in the Kidney 19

-s subheading levels]

 LIST OF ABBREVIATIONS

-←1.5''→ 4-AP 4-aminopyridine ←1''-
+4-AP 4-aminopyridine

 AngII angiotensin II

-$[Ca^{2+}]i$ intracellular free calcium ion concentration
+[Ca2+]i intracellular free calcium ion concentration

-СМН 1-hydroxy-3-methoxycarbonyl-2,2,5,5-tetramethylpyrrolidine
+CMH 1-hydroxy-3-methoxycarbonyl-2,2,5,5-tetramethylpyrrolidine

 DCFH-DA 2',7'-dichlorodihydrofluorescein diacetate

 DETC sodium diethyldithiocarbamate trihydrate

 DFX deferoxamine

 DHE dihydroethidium

 DM diabetes mellitus

 DMTU dimethylthiourea

 DNase deoxyribonuclease

-E K potassium equilibrium potential
+E_K potassium equilibrium potential

 ESRD end-stage renal disease

 FCS fetal calf serum

 GFR glomerular filtration rate

 GIRK G protein-regulated inward rectifier potassium channel

 GLUT4 glucose transporter (type 4)

-HbA {1c} glycated hemoglobin
+HbA{1c} glycated hemoglobin

-H_2O_2 hydrogen peroxide
+H2O2 hydrogen peroxide

 HEPES 4-(2-hydroxyethyl)-1-piperazineethanesulfonic acid

 HOCl hypochlorous acid

 JGA juxtaglomerular apparatus

-\mathbf{K}{ATP} channel ATP-sensitive potassium channel
+K{ATP} channel ATP-sensitive potassium channel

-$\mathrm{BK}{\mathrm{Ca}}$ channel large conductance Ca 2+ -activated potassium channel
+BK{Ca} channel large conductance Ca^{2+} -activated potassium channel

+PROCEDURES AFTER THE FINAL ORAL EXAM

+Congratulations on your great accomplishment!

+Listed below are the steps needed to graduate:
-Additional Details of the Requirements Listed on Page 1

-Convocation & Accomplishments Survey,

-https://forms.office.com.mcas.ms/r/2USCJNEqZN?McasTsid=27548&McasCtx=4.
-You will find it useful to have your CV handy when completing this survey.

-The information collected via this survey provides Graduate Studies with data that are needed for program evaluation, accreditation and other reports.
-It will also facilitate the celebration of your accomplishments at the Graduate Studies Convocation Ceremony, as well as allowing us to contact you in the future.

-Graduate Program Effectiveness and Student Satisfaction Survey, https://forms.office.com.mcas.ms/r/C3GwjYGGH2?McasTsid=27548&McasCtx=4.

-The information collected via this survey will help Graduate Studies improve the education experience for future students.
-Please be thoughtful and truthful in completing this survey and be reassured that the results are completely anonymous.
+- Complete the Report on Master's Degree (PDF form, fillable in Adobe Reader or Adobe Acrobat), print the form and obtain the appropriate signatures. - Useful Tip: Have the members of your Advisory Committee sign the form at the end of your successful thesis defense (before leaving the exam room). - Revise the thesis according to the recommendations of your Advisory Committee.
+Revisions of the abstract and thesis are normally made by the student in consultation with the PI/Advisor, and are incorporated into the final versions of the abstract and thesis. - Meet with your Advisor to discuss placing an embargo on release of your thesis once it is published in UNMC's online digital repository (DigitalCommons@UNMC). - Complete the electronic submission of your final thesis to the DigitalCommons@UNMC, including specifying the embargo duration.
+(For detailed instructions, see PROCEDURES AFTER THE FINAL ORAL EXAM, pages 2-3). - Complete the online Convocation & Accomplishments Survey.
+You will find it useful to have your CV or resume handy when completing this survey. - The information collected via this survey provides Graduate Studies with data that are needed for program evaluation, accreditation and other reports.
+It will also facilitate the celebration of your accomplishments at the Graduate Studies Convocation Ceremony, as well as allowing us to contact you in the future. - Complete the online Graduate Program Effectiveness & Student Satisfaction Survey. - The information collected via this survey will help Graduate Studies improve the education experience for future students.
+Please be thoughtful and truthful in completing this survey, and be reassured that the results are completely anonymous.

-Verification from the Program Director and Supervisor that you have completed the program requirements.

-To do so, you will need a copy of an email chain (print to pdf) with both the Program Director and Supervisor responding "I agree" to the following statement: "I verify that [student name] has completed all requirements in the [program name] for graduation under supervision of [mentor name]".
-Alternatively, you can use the physical form to gather signatures (template provided on the last page of these instructions).
+Once you have completed all of the above steps, combine the following documents in to one single PDF and email the single PDF to the Graduate Studies Office (unmcgraduatestudies@unmc.edu):

+- Certificates of Completion for both of the surveys noted above.

+- Report on Master's Degree form.

+- Media Authorization form.

+The student is solely responsible for ensuring that all of the tasks listed above are completed, including submission of the appropriate documents prior to the deadline established by the Graduate Studies Office.